Skip to Main Content

 • We found two new subtypes in the SHH subgroup: iSHH-I and iSHH-II.
 Children with iSHH-II had better event-free survival rates than those with iSHH-I. This outcome occurred without radiation, intraventricular chemo, or high-dose chemo.

 • Young children with brain tumors may have cognitive difficulties, which can affect their quality of life.
-This is usually seen as trouble remembering, learning new things, and concentrating.
+This is usually seen as trouble concentrating, processing information quickly, or using higher-level problem-solving strategies.
 These problems are partially due to the tumor's location and surgery.
 The risk of these problems was higher for:

 • Younger age at treatment